OpenSmock/ReuseTale/README.md

 ## Loading project

+For Pharo 9 :

 ```Smalltalk
 Metacello new
   repository: 'github://OpenSmock/ReuseTale:main';
   baseline: 'ReuseTale';
   load.
 ```

+The project works on Pharo 8 (same script to import it) without graph exportation.

 ## Import datas with DoIt
 These scripts imports project data files (two .csv files in project root).